Sonnerat's shrew: Taxonomy

 Since no specimen of the species exists, both its taxonomic description and its generic placement remain in question.

 The supposed shrew species was given a scientific name by Anthony Cheke which was first published in 2012 but the description was not considered valid by some as the holotype was not explicitly designated (in this case the illustration, as there was no specimen) and it was therefore redescribed in 2018.
 The species was placed tentatively in the genus Diplomesodon which is nested within Crocidura according to a molecular phylogenetic study.
 Cheke placed the species tentatively in the genus based on the observation that the only other shrew species with a piebald pattern was in the central Asian species Diplomesodon pulchellum.
 Considering that no specimen matching the species has ever been found ever since, it is thought that the species has since gone extinct because it has not been seen alive since 1813.

+In 2025, a paper described a specimen of a dead shrew photographed in the Nilgiris which may possibly represent this species.
+Unfortunately no material was collected, making any DNA-sequence based verification of its novelty impossible.